cozy6/stickies/README.md

 ```

 # Passwords
-- In the index.js file you must enter your master password from PGAdmin4
+- In the index.ejs file you must enter *your* master password from PGAdmin4

 # Setting up PGAdmin
 ## Create the database